 Gaylen may provide a written contract or health guarantee when you purchase a puppy.
 This helps protect both you and your breeder, ensuring that you both have a clear understanding of the terms of your puppy purchase.
 If Gaylen offers a contract or guarantee, the details will be personalized by them.
 If you have any questions or want to know more, don't hesitate to reach out to Gaylen directly.

-You can fly or drive to pick up your puppy from Gaylen.
+You can drive or fly to pick up your puppy from Gaylen.

 Gaylen is a member of Labrador Retriever Club Of Greater Denver.

-• Gaylen has been a member of Good Dog for almost 3 years
+Gaylen has been a member of Good Dog for over 3 years

 Gaylen was screened for responsible practices and has been a member since 2022.